 - Applications received after the deadline will be considered after applications that were submitted before the deadline, pending available funds.

 The Review Process

-- All applications will be reviewed by a panel which will include representation from Viterbo University, Ronald McDonald House Charities of Western Wisconsin and Southeastern Minnesota, and representatives from other awarding organizations at the discretion of Viterbo University.
+- All applications will be reviewed by a panel which will include representation from Viterbo University and representatives from other awarding organizations at the discretion of Viterbo University.
 Awards will be distributed until funds are depleted.

 - Following the review meeting, teachers will receive notification as to whether or not they received funding.
 Revised invoices reflecting the new amount due and due date will be issued once funding has been determined.